-- A) Students who have not been enrolled at CGCC within one calendar year must submit an Application for Readmission. - B) Official transcripts from each institution attended since last attending CGCC must be submitted to the Office of Admission. - C) Applicants must meet transfer admission requirements as listed in this catalog. - D) Students returning before one calendar year do not need to submit an Application for Readmission PROVIDED the student is pursuing the same program of study, has not taken courses at any other institution, and is not in academic difficulty (i.e., Learning Support Suspension or Academic Suspension). - E) Students who were dismissed for unsatisfactory academic performance during the last semester of attendance must complete an Application for Readmission.
-Course work taken at another institution after dismissal from Coastal Georgia Community College for unsatisfactory academic performance may be considered as evidence to support re-admissions, but work completed under the suspension period may not be used towards graduation requirements.

-F) Students requesting readmission due to Learning Support or academic dismissal should refer to the Academic Standards section of this catalog for more information about becoming reinstated at Coastal Georgia Community College.
+- A) Students who have not been enrolled at CCG within one calendar year must submit an Application for Readmission. - B) Official transcripts from each institution attended since last attending CCG must be submitted to the Office of Admission. - C) Applicants must meet transfer admission requirements as listed in this catalog. - D) Students returning before one calendar year do not need to submit an Application for Readmission provided the student is pursuing the same program of study, has not taken courses at any other institution, and is not in academic difficulty (i.e., Learning Support Suspension or Academic Suspension). - E) Students who were dismissed for unsatisfactory academic performance during the last semester of attendance must complete an Application for Readmission.
+Course work taken at another institution after dismissal from the College of Coastal Georgia for unsatisfactory academic performance may be considered as evidence to support re-admissions, but work completed under the suspension period may not be used towards graduation requirements. - F) Students requesting readmission due to Learning Support or academic dismissal should refer to the Academic Standards section of this catalog for more information about becoming reinstated at the College of Coastal Georgia.